On Large Values of Weyl Sums: Proof of the bound and some extensions

 Furthermore, one can easily see that the above argument work in a much broader generality.
 For example, let $f_1, \ldots, f_d$ be $d$ functions such that for any $n\in \N$ we have $f_i(n)\in \Z$ for each $i=1, \ldots, d$.
 If one of these functions is eventually strictly monotonic, then for almost all $(x_1,\ldots, x_d)\in \Tor$ we have

 For instance, for $0<t<\infty, a>1$ the bound

 holds for almost all $(x_1, x_2, x_3)\in \T_3$.

 \begin{remark} For the case $d=2$ we can obtain the bound $N^{1/2}\log N$ for the estimate \eqref{eq:M-R} in a different way.
-The {\it Khinchin theorem} \cite[Introduction]{BDV} implies that for almost all irrational $x\in [0, 1)$ there exits some positive constant $c(x)$ such that for all rational $a/q$ with $\gcd(a, q)=1$ we have
+The {\it Khinchine theorem}, see~\cite[Introduction]{BDV}, implies that for almost all irrational $x\in [0, 1)$ there exits some positive constant $c(x)$ such that for all rational $a/q$ with $\gcd(a, q)=1$ we have

 On the other hand, by~\cite[Theorem~8.1]{IwKow}, if $|x-a/q|\leqslant 1/qN$ with $\gcd(a, q)=1$ and $1\leqslant q \leqslant N$ then for any $y\in [0, 1)$ one has

 Combining these two results, we conclude that for almost all $\vx \in \T_2$ one has